 Policy directives provide direction from the port commission to the executive director and port staff on a wide range of policy subjects.
 They generally cover governance of long-term processes and ongoing decision making.
 Policy directives do not expire, although they may be repealed or amended over time.
 Policy directives govern any related policy statements or procedures developed under the executive director’s authority.
 They are established and updated by use of resolutions, and several resolutions may contribute to a single policy directive.

-The commission uses formal, written motions to express views or take actions beyond specific contracting, lease, or procurement authorizations and that are not topics appropriate to a resolution.
-Motions typically address matters that do not involve long-term decision making.
-Examples of motion subjects include chartering special committees, endorsing ballot initiatives, appointing staff positions and board memberships, and creating pilot programs to help inform policy development.
+The commission uses formal, written Orders to express views or take actions beyond specific contracting, lease, or procurement authorizations and that are not topics appropriate to a resolution.
+Orders typically address matters that do not involve long-term decision making.
+Examples of order subjects include chartering special committees, endorsing ballot initiatives, appointing staff positions and board memberships, and creating pilot programs to help inform policy development.

 The Port of Seattle is a special-purpose government like a school, fire, or utility district.
 Because it does not enact laws, resolutions are the closest thing the port has to the ordinances enacted by towns and cities.